yuloh/blog/content/posts/automate-code-formatting-for-laravel-projects.md

 ## What's wrong with PSR-2?

 In the PHP world we have the [PSR-1](https://github.com/php-fig/fig-standards/blob/4a10f033b4e5690ad90d656281e6e72b82c0626e/accepted/PSR-1-basic-coding-standard.md) and [PSR-2](https://github.com/php-fig/fig-standards/blob/4a10f033b4e5690ad90d656281e6e72b82c0626e/accepted/PSR-2-coding-style-guide.md) standards.
-These standards are great and did a lot to improve the PHP consistency within the PHP Ecosystem.
+These standards are great and did a lot to improve the consistency within the PHP Ecosystem.
 However, they are not a panacea.
 The PSRs leave a lot unspecified, resulting in wildly different code styles that still follow PSR-2.
 The authors are currently working on a [new standard](https://github.com/php-fig/fig-standards/blob/4a10f033b4e5690ad90d656281e6e72b82c0626e/proposed/extended-coding-style-guide.md) to address some of these shortcomings.

 As an example of what I am talking about, consider these two versions of the same code: